 An example would be someone who works in accounting and wants to move up in the company.
 They can choose to pursue their CPA part-time while still working at the same company.

-20. Remember that your 20s are the best time to start building wealth
+Bonus!
+Remember your 20s are the best time to start building wealth

 Have you ever heard of the term hyperbolic discounting?